Privacy Policy

 Which personal data do we process for this purpose?

-For this purpose, we process your contact details, such as your address and email address, personal details, such as your name and date of birth, payment information, transaction history (including your order history), and your chamber of commerce and tax details, and any other information requested by the relevant government or supervisory authority.
+For this purpose, we process your contact details, such as your address and email address, personal details, such as your name and contact details, and your chamber of commerce and tax details, and any other information requested by the relevant government or supervisory authority.

 4.10 TO PROTECT HEALTH, SAFETY, SECURITY AND TO ENSURE INTEGRITY